 We stayed in your home in Massachusetts and spent a few days traveling around the area.
 This was the first “vacation” our family had ever taken and it would be the last one for many years.
-(I was too busy and thought I was too important to take any time off) Even when I took vacations later, I never took them just to be taking one.
+I was too busy and thought I was too important to take any time off.
+Even when I later took vacations, I never took them just to be taking one.
 I always had a church or conference to preach at while we were on “vacation.”

 You and your dear wife treated us well.
 You gave us some “run-around” money and we went out to the Cape.
 My oldest children still remember dipping their feet in the cold waters of the Atlantic.

-We parted, promising to keep in touch, but like Charlotte and I years ago, our relationship died due to a lack of proximity.
+We parted, promising to keep in touch, but as with Charlotte and me years ago, our relationship died due to a lack of proximity.
 I suspect my later adoption of Calvinism ended any chance of a continued relationship.